Ashes Yoga Studio is a welcoming, all-levels, non-heated yoga space with a 800 sq. ft. studio that can comfortably fit up to 30 yoga practitioners.

 New members receive their first 14 days for $29.

-The space that HOBO Yoga encompasses was founded in 2018 as White Lotus Yoga under the previous owners, Olya and Travis Pine.
+- The space that Ashes Studio Yoga encompasses was founded in 2018 as White Lotus Yoga under the previous owners, Olya and Travis Pine.
+Designed and built by Darrel Cooley.

 MEET THE TEAM